NatTuck/khoury-ntuck/courses/2016/09/cs6240/notes/17-nosql/notes.md

 availability.

-## Apache Cassandra
+## Key-Value Store

-Cassandra is a good example for the discussion, because the interface it provides is pretty close to SQL.
-It provides basic schemas and things that look basically like tables.

-Data is stored distributed (and replicated, for reliability) across a cluster of machines.
-The number of replicas is user-configured, giving a tradeoff between read performance, write performance, and failure tolerance.

-Cassandra gives you the option to chose between consistency and availability.
-For reads and writes, the user selects how many replicas must reply to the request.

-Consider a cluster with a replication factor of 3.
+The most basic type of NoSQL database is a key-value store.
+Generally, these map a string key to arbitrary string data, like a big HashMap[String, String].
+The implementation tends to be a "Distributed Hash Table", which is a neat bit of technology worth googling.

+Because the data is stored on a cluster, you generally want to survive machine failures.
+This is handled by data replicas.
+Rather than storing each record once, you instead store it several times.
+If you store each record on three nodes, then any two nodes can fail without data loss.
+This can also speed up reads - any of the three nodes can respond to a read request.

+The values stored in a K-V store are generally big enough that you can store complex data using string serializeation (e.g. JSON).
+But the K-V store has no idea what the value means: value serialization, deserialization, and processing is entirely up to the application.

+Assume we have 3 replicas per key-value pair.

+"Eventual Consistency":

- - If reads and writes each require 1 replica to respond, then we've given up consistency.
+If reads and writes each require 1 replica to respond, then we've given up consistency.
 You may write to replica A then read from replica B, and the read will get old data.
 Availibility is pretty good - access to any one replica allows reads and writes.

+Once you've written to one replica, the system will automatically replicate the write to the others.
+Usually this takes only a few miliseconds, which is an acceptable window for old data in many applications.
+In the presence of partitions, there's no guarantee that this will happen in a reasonable amount of time - but it will happen "eventually".

+"Strong Consistency":

- - If reads and writes each require 2 replicas to respond, then we have consistency.
+If reads and writes each require 2 replicas to respond, then we have consistency.
 If you do a write, it'll update 2/3 replicas.
 Any subsequent read will have to talk to a replica with the latest data.
 This loses availability.
 If the cluster is partitioned, only one side of the split will have access to the required 2/3 to do a read or write.

-If what you want is a distributed database, then Cassandra is a pretty good option.
-It looks vaguely like an SQL database, and the choice between availability and consistency is very clearly visible.

-Cassandra is a "column store", like HBase.

-## Key-Value Stores

-Redis, Memcached, Riak, Voldemort

-These are like a hash map with a network interface.
-They've got different tradeoffs.
+An example of a K-V store that works exactly like this is Riak.

 ## Document Stores

-MogoDB, Couchbase

-Couchbase Deep Dive
+If you're storing JSON in your K-V store, then there are a couple of benefits you can get from building support for JSON into the database itself.
+Systems like this are called Document Stores.

+JSON (or, equally, XML) document support gives you:

+ - Field based queries.
+You can scan for a document where the key "foo" has the value "bar".
+ - Indexes.
+You can build secondary indexes based on the contents of the documents.

+An example of a JSON document store is CouchDB.
+In CouchDB, indexes are added by creating a JavaScript function that maps a JSON document to a string.
+Whenever a new document is added, it runs this function to find the secondary index key for the document.

-## Graph DBs
+## Column Stores

-Neo4J, etc.
+A column store adds schemas to the basic K-V store design.
+Instead of a single value being associated with a key, a key gives you access to a whole row of values.

+Internally, this is implemented as key-value store per column, with the system handling each column having its own type.
+This has some efficiency advantages over the RDBMS strategy of storing rows together, especially if queries that select only some fields of a "table" are common.

+Example: Apache Cassandra

+Cassandra uses a language that's basically SQL for queries, and provides the same concept of replicas and consistency / performance tradeoffs of a K-V store.

+## K-V Store for Index Join in Map-Reduce job

+Joins in Map-Reduce can be inefficient, especially if you're doing multiple joins to a small portion of a dataset.

+If you load the dataset into a K-V store in one map-only job, then it's easy to do joins to that dataset in further map-only jobs.
+This is pretty similar to an index join in an RBDMS, using the K-V store as the index.